SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/nowcast.rst

       --yesterday    Download forecast files for previous day's date.

 The :kbd:`--yesterday` flag allows you to download the previous day's forecast files.
-Use that flag only during the ~12 hour period for which two day's forecast files exist in the http://dd.weather.gc.ca/model_hrdps/west/grib2/ file space.
+Use that flag only during the several hour period for which two day's forecast files exist in the http://dd.weather.gc.ca/model_hrdps/west/grib2/ file space.
 To determine if the :kbd:`--yesterday` flag can be used check the contents of a forecast's hourly directories;
 e.g. http://dd.weather.gc.ca/model_hrdps/west/grib2/06/001/,
 to see if files for 2 days exist.